New England Patriots will face Los Angeles Rams in Super Bowl LIII

 Since returning to Los Angeles in 2016, the Rams have now reached the playoffs twice.

-The Rams’ last Super Bowl appearance was the 2001 season, when they lost Super Bowl XXXVI to the Patriots, giving a young quarterback named Tom Brady his first title with head coach Bill Belichick.
+The Rams’ last Super Bowl appearance was the 2001 season, when they lost Super Bowl XXXVI to the Patriots, giving a young quarterback named Brady his first title with head coach Belichick.